HannesRammer/Rainbow/README.md

    ------------------------------------

-    Some keywords like setter and getter are not used by Dart Editor, even though these types do exist, I dont line the linking between html tags and dart variables
+    Some keywords like setter and getter are not used by Dart Editor, even though these types do exist.

+    I dont like the linking between html tags and dart variables

-    So if anyone knows who to talk to about that. let me please know
+    if anyone knows who to talk to about that, let me please know.

 *******************************************************************************************